ben0bi/Be-LED/README.md

 (you can also use "./deploy_html" ;) )

 + /var/www is apaches default web directory.
 Use another one if you want.
-+ ok, now you have the stuff in the right directories, now..
++ ok, you have the stuff in the right directories, now..

 sudo nano /etc/rc.local